 there are two packages most likely not available with your operating system distribution, so you’ll need to obtain the source code for these packages and compile them yourself:

 git clone git://git.pipapo.org/nobug cd nobug autoreconf -i mkdir build && cd build ../configure make sudo make install

-GDL — a window docking library
+mm-bindings for GDL — a window docking library

 cd LUMIERA scons